facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 	- Describes the **forward** direction for the object.

 Below are object-specific physical quantities.
-These values will override similarly-named values specified in a Scene Attributes or Physics Manager Attributes.
+These values will override similarly-named values specified in a Physics Manager Attributes.

 "scale"
 	- 3-vector